 Preferred Alternative 2 would require federally permitted charter vessels participating in the dolphin wahoo, snapper grouper, and CMP fisheries to submit fishing records weekly, or at intervals shorter than a week, via electronic reporting (using NMFS approved hardware or software).
 Preferred Alternative 2 could improve fishery dependent data in several ways.
-Mandatory reporting by all charter vessels will remove the need to develop survey based estimates of catch and effort.
-Weekly reporting could make data available to the science and management process faster, potentially reducing the likelihood of exceeding Annual Catch Limits (ACLs).
+Mandatory reporting of all fish harvested and discarded by all charter vessels would remove the need to develop survey based estimates of catch and effort.
+Weekly reporting could make data available to the science and management process faster, potentially reducing the likelihood of exceeding annual catch limits (ACLs).
 Preferred Alternative 2 could also improve data accuracy as reports would be completed shortly after each trip, potentially reducing problems associated with recall errors.
-Reporting by Tuesday would standardize charter vessel logbook reporting with commercial logbook reporting (and headboats if Alternative 2 is chosen for Action 2).
+Reporting by Tuesday would standardize charter vessel logbook reporting with headboats if Alternative 2 is chosen for Action 2.
 However, Preferred Alternative 2 would reduce the timing flexibility for report preparation by charter vessel operators and this could be burdensome during peak season when the number of trips taken, the number of passengers carried, and catch are greatest.

-Preferred Sub-alternative 2a of Alternative 2 requires operators of charter vessels with dolphin wahoo, snapper grouper, CMP for hire permits to reporting all effort and all catch regardless of where a trip takes place or what species may be targeted.
-This is the most inclusive of the Sub-alternatives considered, and will therefore best prevent any gaps in catch reporting.
-Limiting reporting to either South Atlantic Fishery Management Council (Council) managed species, as in Sub-alternative 2b, or to federally managed fish as in Sub-alternative 2c, would allow some species to be caught but not reported.
-This could reduce future management effectiveness, as events such as range expansions by, or developing fisheries for, species not managed by the Council would be overlooked in the data system.
-This would hinder the Council's ability to modify managed species in response to environmental, social, or economic changes that may occur in the future.
-In addition, omitting some species from mandatory reporting is counter to the Council's intent to eliminate duplicate reporting.
-Under Subalternative 2b, additional monitoring programs would be required to collect information for federal and state species, and under Sub-alternative 2c additional monitoring programs would be required to collect information for state managed species.
-Given the multi-species nature of the South Atlantic charter fishery, these data omissions could result in a significant loss of information.
+Preferred Sub-alternative 2a of Alternative 2 requires operators of charter vessels with dolphin wahoo, snapper grouper, CMP for hire permits to report all effort and all catch, including harvest and discard, regardless of where a trip takes place or what species may be targeted.
+This is the most inclusive of the sub-alternatives considered, and would therefore best prevent any gaps in catch reporting.
+Limiting reporting to either South Atlantic Fishery Management Council (South Atlantic Council) managed species, as in Sub-alternative 2b, or to federally managed fish as in Sub-alternative 2c, would allow some species to be caught but not reported.
+This could reduce future management effectiveness, as events such as range expansions by, or developing fisheries for, species not managed by the South Atlantic Council would be overlooked in the data system.
+This would hinder the South Atlantic Council's ability to modify managed species in response to environmental, social, or economic changes that may occur in the future.
+In addition, omitting some species from mandatory reporting is counter to the South Atlantic Council's intent to eliminate duplicate reporting.
+Under Sub-alternative 2b, additional monitoring programs would be required to collect information for federal and state species, and under Sub-alternative 2c additional monitoring programs would be required to collect information for state managed species.
+Given the multi-species nature of the South Atlantic charter sector, these data omissions could result in a significant loss of information.

 Alternative 3 would require charter vessels participating in the subject fisheries to submit a report for each day.
 As with Preferred Alternative 2, this report would be submitted electronically and received by NMFS (due noon the following day).
 Alternative 3 could further reduce the likelihood of exceeding ACLs with reduced recall error compared to Alternative 1 (No Action) and Preferred Alternative 2.
 However, Alternative 3 would add additional burden and reduced flexibility compared to Alternatives 1 (No Action) and Preferred Alternative 2.
-The Sub-alternatives of Alternative 3 are the same as those for Alternative 2 and carry the same relative risks and benefits.
+The sub-alternatives of Alternative 3 are the same as those for Alternative 2 and carry the same relative risks and benefits.